Providing loving care to young children helps them to be mentally healthy.

 - Create a balance between taking hard challenges and easy ones.

-- Let your child take breaks when she is feeling pushed beyond her comfort zone.
-After a break, she can try again.
+- Let your child take breaks when they are feeling pushed beyond their comfort zone.
+After a break, they can try again.

-Helping Your Child Calm His Emotions (All Ages)
+Helping Your Child Calm Their Emotions (All Ages)

-It is important that your child learns to understand, name, and be in charge of his emotions.
+It is important that your child learns to understand, name, and be in charge of their emotions.
 This is called emotional regulation.
-The following is a list of ways you can help your child understand and manage his emotions.
+The following is a list of ways you can help your child understand and manage their emotions.

 Model for Your Child